top of page

 Building Fund

-Our building fund is growing steadily as we work towards dividing one of our classrooms to reduce noise levels, and enclosing a veranda to give the children a better space to play when the weather turns wet or cold.
-If you would like to contribute to this please see our bank details on: https://gods-little-lambs.wixsite.com/gllhowick/how-can-you-help-us and mark your donation “bldg”.
-We are currently around R110 000 short of our target.
+Our building fund now stands at R58 000 as we work towards dividing one of our classrooms to reduce noise levels; and enclosing a veranda to give the children a better space to play when the weather turns wet or cold.
+Predicted cost is in the region of R150 000.
+If you would like to contribute to this please see our bank details on: https://gods-little-lambs.wixsite.com/gllhowick/how-can-you-help-us and mark your donation “bldg” with your name and surname.
+Since the school is registered as a Public Benefit Organisation all donations qualify for a tax deduction.
+(Email GLLHowick@gmail.com for your tax certificate.)

 Thanks and Acknowledgements